wkorando/spring-appsody-codewind-quicklab/README.md

 Minikube will expose the service and open a browser window allowing you to view the application we just deployed.

-Appsody and Codewind help Java developers create, build, and deploy cloud native applications without having to be experts in cloud native development!
+Appsody and Codewind help Java developers create, build, and deploy cloud-native applications without having to be experts in cloud native development!